-•Previous undergraduate student leadership experience (preference for leadership experience within Residence Life)
+- Previous undergraduate student leadership experience (preference for leadership experience within Residence Life)

-•Candidates must be willing to commit to a ten month agreement.
+- Candidates must be willing to commit to a ten-month agreement.

-•Appreciation for mission and values of Catholic higher education
+- Ability to uphold the mission and values of Catholic higher education

-The Graduate Assistant (GA) is a 10-month, live-in position.
-The GA serves as an active and visible residence hall staff member that participates and facilitates student development, community development, leadership development, administration, policy enforcement, crisis management and staff development.
-The GA is supervised the Assistant Director of Residence Life.
+The Graduate & Research Assistant (GRA) is a 10-month, live-in position.
+The GRA serves as an active and visible residence hall staff member that participates and facilitates student development, community development, leadership development, administration, policy enforcement, crisis Management, and staff development.
+In these capacities, the GRA is supervised by the Assistant Director of Residence Life.

 - Supervises 3-5 undergraduate Resident Assistants, and a Residence Hall Council of 5-7 student members

-•Assists with the recruitment, selection, training and evaluation of undergraduate staff.
+- Assists with the recruitment, selection, training and evaluation of undergraduate staff

 - Attend (and lead as appropriate) various meetings (e.g. one-on-one meetings with RAs, meetings with supervisor, RA staff meetings, and professional staff meetings, etc.)

 - Promote and implement training sessions and in-services as well as ongoing staff development initiatives.

 Direct Co-Supervision for Resident Assistant Staff

 ○ fall training, ongoing in-service training, January training, and other training as necessary.

 - Plan and facilitate weekly RA staff meetings.

-- Conduct individual weekly meetings with RA staff.
+- Conduct individual weekly meetings with RA staff

 - Hold formal evaluation meetings with each RA once a year.

 - Assist in the planning and implementation of the RA selections process.

-•Ensure accurate and timely completion of administrative tasks delegated to area staff.
+- Ensure accurate and timely completion of administrative tasks delegated to area staff

-•Ensure provision of RA duty coverage as assigned
+- Ensure the provision of RA duty coverage as assigned

 Community and Student Leadership Development

 - Serves as a resource and referral agent for students’ academic, identity, and social needs.

 - Work collaboratively with security personnel to create a safe and secure community.

-Student Conduct and Crisis Management
+- Student Conduct and Crisis Management

 - Responsible for upholding Community Standards.

 - Educates students on their rights and responsibilities.

 - Communicate with Assistant Director regarding policy violations and adjudication.

-- Handle crisis situations, such as mental health incidents, roommate conflicts, student conduct and staffing issues, and reporting to RC in order to ensure appropriate community response.
+- Handle crisis situations, such as mental health incidents, roommate conflicts, student conduct, and staffing issues, and reporting to RC in order to ensure appropriate community response.

 - Provide night and weekend on-duty responsibilities for approximately 75 residential students.

 Administrative and Departmental Responsibilities

-- Participate in departmental functions, projects, and workgroups assigned, including but not limited to community development initiatives, housing operations management, staff selection and training.
+- Participate in departmental functions, projects, and workgroups assigned, including but not limited to community development initiatives, housing operations management, staff selection, and training.

-- Assists with the opening and closing of the Residence halls as well as evening and weekend events.
+- Assists with the opening and closing of the residence halls as well as evening and weekend events.

 - Assist with on-duty rotation with Assistant Director, including evenings and weekends.

-- Act as a role model on and off campus
+- Act as a role model on and off-campus

 Academic Year Compensation: